NexPlayer/Android-SDK/advanced.md

 The primary interface to the `NexALFactory`.

-`NexALFactory` handles codecs and renderer selection for the `NexPlayer` SDK starting from `NexPlayer` SDK version 6.0.
+`NexALFactory` handles codecs and renderer selection for the `NexPlayer` SDK.
 To use the `NexPlayer` SDK, the application must create an instance of the `NexALFactory` class (supplied as part of the `NexPlayer` SDK).

 In addition, an application must also do the following: